 Targeted therapy for stomach cancer

 Approximately 20 percent of patients with advanced stomach cancer have what is known as human epidermal growth-factor receptor 2 (HER2)-positive disease.
 This means their stomach tumors have a type of gene that stimulates cells to grow and become cancerous.

 At Cancer Treatment Centers of America® (CTCA), we test tumors for HER2.
 If your tumor tests positive, your medical oncologist may recommend the targeted drug trastuzumab (Herceptin®) as part of your treatment plan.
-Trastuzumab, is a monoclonal antibody which targets the HER2 gene, aiming to slow or stop it from triggering the growth and spread of cancer cells.
+Trastuzumab is a monoclonal antibody that targets the HER2 gene, aiming to slow or stop it from triggering the growth and spread of cancer cells.

-Sometimes, targeted therapy for stomach cancer causes side effects, like fatigue, which can interfere with your quality of life.
+Sometimes, targeted therapy for stomach cancer causes side effects, like fatigue, which may interfere with your quality of life.

-Throughout your stomach cancer treatment, we will provide supportive care services, including nutrition therapy, naturopathic medicine, pain management and mind-body medicine.
-These therapies can help reduce treatment-related side effects and keep you strong in body, mind and spirit.
+Throughout your stomach cancer treatment, we will offer supportive care services, including nutrition therapy, naturopathic medicine, pain management and mind-body medicine.
+These therapies may help reduce treatment-related side effects and keep you strong in body, mind and spirit.

 Although relatively new as a stomach cancer treatment, Herceptin has been used to treat breast cancer for more than a decade.
 Most often, it is used in combination with chemotherapy for stomach cancer.
 But, in some cases, this form of targeted therapy may be used alone.